ktaylor63/southeast/site/content/articles/unsung-heroes-of-american-conservation.md

 “There was a time when they were all segregated,” Mitchell says.
 “I don't know much about the Black camp.”

-{{< figure class="photo-center" src="/images/pages/CCCpixlunch.jpg" alt="Black and white photo of around 20 black men in a line in the woods." caption="Lunch at White River National Wildlife Refuge.
+{{< figure class="photo-center" src="/images/pages/CCCpixlunch.jpg" alt="Black and white photo of around 20 black men in a line in the woods." caption="CCC members awaiting lunch.
 Photo by Civilian Conservation Corps.
 Originals on file at the USFWS Office of the Regional Archaeologist, Savannah." >}}

 Richard Kanaski does.
 Kanaski, a U.S. Fish and Wildlife Service (Service) archaeologist, is compiling information about the little-known history of the African-American CCC enrollees throughout the South.